mfernandezInnzpira/e-plantShopping/README.md

 npm install

 # Start the development server
-npm run dev
+npm run dev || npm run preview
 ```

-Open your browser and go to `http://localhost:5173` to view the app.
+Open your browser and go to `http://localhost:4173` to view the app.

 ## 📁 Project Structure